 ACG Receives Certification for its 'Clean Label' Capsules

-MUMBAI, India, May 18, 2020 /PRNewswire/ -- ACG - a leading supplier of fully integrated solutions to the global pharmaceutical and nutraceutical industry - has received a certification of compliance from Clean Label ProjectTM for its ACGcapsTM H+.
-ACG Capsules has long been recognised for the quality and integrity of its 'clean capsule' design and manufacture and with this accreditation it has become the world's first capsules to receive the certification from the Clean Label Project.
+MUMBAI, May 18, 2020 /PRNewswire/ -- ACG, a leading supplier of fully integrated solutions to the global pharmaceutical and nutraceutical industry, has received a certification of compliance from Clean Label ProjectTM for its ACGcapsTM H+.
+ACG Capsules have long been recognised for the quality and integrity of its 'clean capsule' design and manufacture and with this accreditation it has become the world's first capsules to receive the certification from the Clean Label Project.

 The Clean Label Project is a US-based non-profit dedicated to product transparency and consumer safety, and will only certify products that prioritise purity and environmental sustainability.
 Its testing is renowned for being strict and comprehensive, covering over 400 industrial and environmental contaminants, in addition to the food safety requirements laid out by the USFDA.